Key Takeaways

 Gently worn carpets.

-Damage exceeding normal wear and tear is, however, the tenant’s responsibility to fix.
+Damage exceeding normal wear and tear is, however, the tenant’s responsibility to make repairs as put forth by the lease agreement.
 It’s the type of damage that results from their recklessness, carelessness, or intentional damage.

 The following are some common examples.